rohitkishnan/pf9-ui-plugin/README.md

 Unit tests and integration tests are run through jest.

-End to end tests are run through Mocha and the Selenium web driver.
+End to end tests are run through the Selenium web driver.

 If on Mac OS X, make sure to install the Selenium webdriver for chrome.
 This can be done with: